dustingrof/nohs-donation-widget/README.md

+About this project: A donation widget extension/module to be used with Divi.
+Allows for setting custom donation amounts and descriptions of what the donation will provide.

 This project was bootstrapped with [Create Divi Extension](https://github.com/elegantthemes/create-divi-extension).

 Below you will find some information on how to perform common tasks.
 You can find the most recent version of this guide [here](https://github.com/elegantthemes/create-divi-extension/blob/master/packages/divi-scripts/template/README.md).